Diane Burko: Work

 Since 2013, Burko has embarked on research expeditions to various glaciers and reefs around the world.
-Through these locations, Burko explores the impacts of climate change with particular emphasis on glacial melt and coral bleaching.
+Through these locations, Burko explores the impacts of climate change, with particular emphasis on glacial melt and coral bleaching.
 In 2013, Burko traveled to Antarctica in January and the high Arctic in October.
 The latter was sponsored by the nonprofit organization The Arctic Circle, and was supported by a Fellowship in the Arts, awarded by The Independence Foundation in Philadelphia.
 These expeditions led to a body of work entitled "Polar Investigations."
 In 2015, Burko flew from Ushuaia to El Calafate to discover the Patagonian ice field of Argentina.
 In 2017, her exploration of landscapes affected by climate change continued with New Zealand's Fox and Franz Josef Glacier, along with The Great Barrier Reef.
 This experience marked a shift in her practice from glaciers to reefs.

 In January 2018, Diane Burko travelled to American Samoa, Oahu, and Honolulu with the non-profit project "Kai 'Apapa," a multimedia exploration of American coral reef systems, in collaboration with climatologist Samiah Moustafa, composer/video artist Christine Southworth, and composer/clarinetist Evan Ziporyn.
 The project aims to raise awareness of the rapid changes to coral reef systems, and present the scientific ramifications through art and performance.
 The project has received a nearly $31,450 grant from the MAP Fund.

 Independently, Burko's recent work includes video and lenticular pieces based on footage from this expedition, alongside paintings of reefs.
-Following the record-breaking wildfires intensified by deforestation the Amazon Rainforest in 2019, Burko has pivoted the focus of her paintings towards the Amazon Basin and the relationship between extractive industry and ecological degradation.
+Following the record-breaking wildfires intensified by deforestation of the Amazon Rainforest in 2019, Burko has pivoted the focus of her paintings towards the Amazon Basin and the relationship between extractive industry and ecological degradation.